-Welcome to Blue Ridge Country Dancers contra dance page.
-Here you'll find information about contra dancing in Floyd, VA, as well as the Blacksburg Contra Dance and the new Roanoke Contra Dance.
-Check out the link for all the latest Blacksburg info.
+Welcome to Blue Ridge Country Dancers contra dance page with information and scheduling for our Floyd contra dances.
 It's not necessary to bring a partner, but we do insist on clean, soft-soled shoes.
 All dances are taught; beginners are welcome.
+The caller will conduct a beginner's workshop before the dance.

 Dance information: 540 489-1826.